Automatic translation from Google translate:

 For more on that, read our article we wrote last year in October: The Castellón real estate market resurrects but remains very attractive in 2017 and check our the feedback from our real estate citytrip in Valencia we organised in April 2018.

-Do you want to retire in the Costa Azahar?
+Retiring in the Costa Azahar?

-This means that there are a lot of people on their retirement, continually attending the “Centros del adulto mayor” in which older people meet to play games and have fun, so you will be able to make new friends and have a great time.
+This means that there are a lot of people in their retirement, continually attending the “Centros del adulto mayor” in which older people meet to play games and have fun, so you will be able to make new friends and have a great time.

 On the one hand, living in a rural area has its disadvantages, and public transport is one of them.
 But the transport system in the Comunidad de Valencia is rather good, but it does not go so far into the countryside, you will still have buses and other transport systems, but it won’t be as good as those found in big cities.